 There was significant heterogeneity between the two groups.
 Patients in the HFNC group included more neonates, and fewer patients with bronchiolitis compared to the CPAP group.

 There was potential selection bias given that the decision to institute respiratory support was based on clinician determination.
 No data on feeding was collected as part of this trial.

 CASP checklist – How good was the paper?

 Does the study address a clearly focused issue?

 Was the cohort recruited in an acceptable way?

-Was the exposure accurately measured to minimise bias?
+Was the exposure accurately measured to minimize bias?

 Participants were randomised to either HFNC or CPAP at a 1:1 ratio.
 Blinding was not possible due to the nature of the intervention.

-Was the outcome accurately measured to minimise bias?
+Was the outcome accurately measured to minimize bias?